-- (a) Any party to a post-voluntary termination contact agreement may petition the Court that approved the agreement to compel any person who is bound by the agreement to comply with the agreement.
+- 708.33-4.
+A parent who has executed a consent under this section may withdraw the consent for any reason at any time prior to the entry of a final order suspending or terminating parental rights.
+708.33-5.
+Any consent given under this section prior to or within ten (10) days after the birth of the child is not valid. - 708.33-6.
+The parties, and the placement provider or adoptive resource, may agree to attend peacemaking to establish an agreement regarding post-voluntary suspension or termination of parental rights contact with a birth parent, birth sibling, or other birth relative of the child. - (a) Any party to a post-voluntary suspension or termination contact agreement or the child who is the subject of the proceedings may petition the Court that approved the agreement to compel any person who is bound by the agreement to comply with the agreement.
 The petition shall allege facts sufficient to show that a person who is bound by the agreement is not in compliance with the agreement and that the petitioner, before filing the petition, attempted in good faith to resolve the dispute giving rise to the filing of the petition.
-The petition may also allege facts showing that the noncompliance with the agreement is not in the best interests of the child. - (b) After receiving a petition for action regarding a post-voluntary termination contact agreement the Court shall set a date and time for a hearing on the petition and shall provide notice of the hearing to all parties to the agreement and may reappoint a guardian ad litem for the child. - (c) If the Court finds, after hearing, that any person bound by the agreement is not in compliance with the agreement and that the petitioner, before filing the petition, attempted in good faith to resolve the dispute giving rise to the filing of the petition, the Court shall issue an order requiring the person to comply with the agreement and may find a party in contempt. - (d) The Court may not revoke a termination of parental rights order or an order of adoption because an adoptive parent or other custodian of the child or a birth parent, birth sibling, or other birth relative of the child fails to comply with a post-voluntary termination contact agreement; however, the parties may return to peacemaking to revise the agreement, or the Court may amend an order if it finds an amendment to the order is in the best interests of the child.
+The petition may also allege facts showing that the noncompliance with the agreement is not in the best interests of the child. - (b) After receiving a petition for action regarding a post-voluntary suspension or termination contact agreement the Court shall set a date and time for a hearing on the petition and shall provide notice of the hearing to all parties to the agreement and may reappoint a guardian ad litem for the child. - (c) If the Court finds, after hearing, that any person bound by the agreement is not in compliance with the agreement and that the petitioner, before filing the petition, attempted in good faith to resolve the dispute giving rise to the filing of the petition, the Court shall issue an order requiring the person to comply with the agreement and may find a party in contempt. - (d) The Court may not revoke a suspension or termination of parental rights order or an order of adoption because an adoptive parent or other custodian of the child or a birth parent, birth sibling, or other birth relative of the child fails to comply with a post-voluntary suspension or termination contact agreement; however, the parties may return to peacemaking to revise the agreement, or the Court may amend an order if it finds an amendment to the order is in the best interests of the child.

 708.34.
-Grounds for Involuntary Termination of Parental Rights
+Grounds for Involuntary Suspension or Termination of Parental Rights